Blood pressure should be basically stable. If it regularly changes from very high to very low, a person can experience a range of complications.

 Strong emotions, particularly stress and anxiety, can cause blood pressure to spike.
 This is the body’s natural response to a stressful event, and the pressure will eventually return to normal as the person calms down.

 However, long-term stress and untreated anxiety can have lasting, harmful effects on blood pressure and overall health.

-Being in a warm room or taking a hot bath can temporarily lower blood pressure.
-This is usually not a cause for concern, as long as blood pressure does not dip too low.
+Being in a warm room or taking a hot bath can

 Symptoms of dangerously low blood pressure include dizziness, nausea, and fainting.

-5. Street drugs
+5. Illegal drugs

 - an irregular work schedule, especially one involving night shifts

 - incorrect prescription or dosage of blood pressure medication

 - obstructive sleep apnea and other sleep disorders

 - thyroid problems